luciusmagn/morpho/README.md

 * file name is the post title
 * post can be hidden(link does not be insert into index/tag page)

-you can check the [demo site](https://fugangqiang.github.io/mdblog.rs/) to learn the usages of mdblog.
+you can check the [demo site](https://fugangqiang.github.io/morpho.rs/) to learn the usages of morpho.

 # Install

-`mdblog` is implemented by rust language(2018 edition), so you need cargo command:
+`morpho` is implemented by rust language(2018 edition), so you need cargo command:

 ```
-cargo install mdblog
+cargo install morpho
 ```

-`mdblog` will be installed in your cargo binary directory(`~/.cargo/bin/`).
+`morpho` will be installed in your cargo binary directory(`~/.cargo/bin/`).

 # CLI

-`mdblog` can be use as a command:
+`morpho` can be use as a command:

 ```
-$ mdblog -h
+$ morpho -h
 static site generator from markdown files

 USAGE:
-    mdblog <SUBCOMMAND>
+    morpho <SUBCOMMAND>

 FLAGS:
     -h, --help       Prints help information